Sugarloaf Ridge State Park: History

 The Onasáti (Wappo) were the first known inhabitants of the region, settling on along the Sonoma Creek 1500 years ago.
 They relied on various resources of the region especially acorns and berries, and are known for their farming and basketry abilities.
-Spaniards attempted to takeover the area in 1823, failing.
+Spaniards attempted to take over the area in 1823, failing.
 Later, the cholera epidemic dwindled the numbers of the Wappos, who were ultimately relocated to Indian reservations by the American government.

 In the 1870s farming increased in the Sugarloaf region.
 Business owners in town began hiring "gentlemen farmers" to manage their ranches along the Sugarloaf Ridge while the business owners remained in the town.
 Some even made livings off burning trees of the Sugarloaf region to make and sell charcoal.

 In 1920 the California government purchased the property to dam Sonoma Creek for use by the nearby (Eldridge, south of Glen Ellen) Sonoma State Hospital.
 In 1932 The Sonoma State Home (now called the Sonoma Developmental Center) established a Boy Scout camp on the property named "Camp Butler" in 1932 after the name of the State Hospital Director.
 The camp was used until the United States joined World War II.
 Land owners began leasing land for animal grazing in 1942.
 Finally in 1964, the state of California admitted Sugarloaf as a California State Park.